 Upon the exercise of a stock appreciation right, an award recipient will recognize ordinary income equal to the excess of the fair market value of Common Stock on the exercise date over the fair market value of Common Stock on the date of grant.
 UTC will generally be entitled to a corresponding deduction equal to the amount of ordinary income that the recipient recognizes.
 Upon the exercise of a non-qualified stock option, the excess of the fair market value of the shares acquired on the exercise of the option over the exercise price paid (the "spread") will constitute compensation taxable to the recipient as ordinary income.
 UTC will generally be entitled to a corresponding deduction equal to the amount of ordinary income recognized by the recipient.
-Upon the sale of Common Stock acquired upon exercise of a stock appreciation right or non-qualified stock option, the recipient will recognize long- or short-term capital gain or loss, depending on whether the recipient held the stock for more than one year from the date of exercise, and might owe an additional tax on unearmed income if the recipient's modified adjusted gross income exceeds a dollar threshold.
-With respect to incentive stock options ("ISOs"), a recipient generally will not recognize taxable income when the recipient exercises the ISO, unless the recipient is subject to the alternative minimum tax or ceases to be a UTC employee more than on loss, as the case may be, measured by the difference between the stock's selling price and the exercise price, and might owe an additional tax on unearmed income if the recipient's modified adjusted gross income exceeds a dollar threshold.
+Upon the sale of Common Stock acquired upon exercise of a stock appreciation right or non-qualified stock option, the recipient will recognize long- or short-term capital gain or loss, depending on whether the recipient held the stock for more than one year from the date of exercise, and might owe an additional tax on unearned income if the recipient's modified adjusted gross income exceeds a dollar threshold.
+With respect to incentive stock options ("ISOs"), a recipient generally will not recognize taxable income when the recipient exercises the ISO, unless the recipient is subject to the alternative minimum tax or ceases to be a UTC employee more than three months before the exercise date.
+If the recipient sells the shares more than two years after the ISO was granted and more than one year after the ISO was exercised, the recipient will recognize long-term capital gain or loss, as the case may be, measured by the difference between the stock's selling price and the exercise price, and might owe an additional tax on unearned income if the recipient's modified adjusted gross income exceeds a dollar threshold.
 UTC will not receive a tax deduction with respect to the exercise of an ISO if the one-year ISO holding period is satisfied.
-Award recipients do not recognize any taxable income and UTC is not entitled to a deduction upon the grant of a stock appreciation right, a non-qualified option or an ISO.
+Award recipients do not recogni

 The recipient of a performance share unit, restricted stock, restricted stock unit, or other stock-based or performance-based award will not recognize taxable income at the time of grant as long as the award is subject to a substantial risk of forfeiture as a result of performance-based vesting targets, continued service requirements or other conditions that must be satisfied before payment or delivery of shares can occur.
 The recipient will generally recognize ordinary income when the substantial risk of forfeiture expires or is removed unless, in the case of an award other than restricted stock, the cash to be paid or shares to be delivered are deferred until a date subsequent to the vesting date.
 UTC will generally be entitled to a corresponding deduction equal to the amount of income the recipient recognizes.
-If the recipient holds shares received upon settlement of an award for more than one year.
+If the recipient holds shares received upon settlement of an award for more than one year, the capital gain or loss when the recipient sells the shares will be long-term.
 Any gain on the sale of the shares (whether long-term or short-term) might be subject to an additional tax on unearned income if the recipient's modified adjusted gross income exceeds a dollar threshold.